JMU Historical Collection

 The JMU Historical Collection consists of material pertaining to JMU-affiliated organizations and individuals in the categories below.
 However, before you use these collections, make sure you have done some background research on your topic first.
 Here are two background resources:

-- JMU Yearbook Collection Online--This collection of yearbooks ranges from 1910 to 2011.
+- JMU Yearbook Collection Online - This collection of yearbooks ranges from 1910 to 2011.
 The first yearbook, The Schoolma'am, was consecutively published until 1961 when the official name was changed to Bluestone.
-Also available at MDID.
+Also available from JMU Scholarly Commons.

 - Burruss Endowment Historical Research Grants in JMU Institutional History: